w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 ### Subnets

 Avalanche defines a subnet as a dynamic set of validators achieving consensus on a set of blockchains.
-In Polkadot's terminology, subnets are comparable to public or private blockchain runtimes built on the primary network.
+In Polkadot's terminology, subnets are comparable to parachains (rollups) utilizing available compute on the Polkadot relay chain.
 Subnets allow validators to validate specific runtimes, offering flexibility in transaction fee models, tokenomics, and custom rules.
 Validators can validate one or more subnets, forming subsets of the overall validator set.

 #### Virtual Machines

-Avalanche uses Virtual Machines (VMs) as blueprints for defining blockchain behavior, including state transitions, transaction rules, and API interfaces.
+Avalanche uses virtual machines (VMs) as blueprints for defining blockchain behavior, including state transitions, transaction rules, and API interfaces.
 Developers can use the same VM to create multiple independent blockchains with identical rules.

 Avalanche allows developers to build custom VMs for advanced use cases.
 These VMs can be implemented in any programming language and communicate with Avalanche using a language-agnostic RPC protocol.
-Developers can also use the Subnet-EVM for quick deployment of Solidity-based blockchains or create fully custom VMs for maximum flexibility.
+However, developers can also use prebuilt runtimes, such as Subnet-EVM for quick deployment of Solidity-based blockchains.

-In contrast, Polkadot developers use the Polkadot SDK (Substrate) to build customized blockchain runtimes.
-Substrate compiles runtimes to WASM, which the relay chain uses to verify state changes from parachains or rollups.
+In contrast, Polkadot developers use the Polkadot SDK to build customized blockchain runtimes.
+Polkadot SDK compiles runtimes to WASM, which the relay chain uses to verify state changes from parachains or rollups.
 Polkadot does not have a native smart contract layer; instead, EVM and WASM smart contract capabilities are implemented on parachains.

 This distinction highlights Avalanche's focus on VM-based blockchain customization and Polkadot's emphasis on shared security and modular runtime development.